Elliott-Payne/Learning-how-to-use-Docker-and-AWS/README.md

    - Review the user details and attached policies.
 Click "Create user."

 #### Step 5: Download Credentials
-- After creating the user, you will see a success message with the user's Access Key ID and Secret Access Key.
+- After creating the user, you will see a success message with the user's
+- Click `create access key`
-  - **Important:** Download the `.csv` file containing the credentials or copy the Access Key ID and Secret Access Key to a secure location. **You won't be able to see the Secret Access Key again.**
+  - **Important:** Download the `.csv` file containing the credentials or copy the Access Key ID and Secret Access Key to a secure location. `You won't be able to see the Secret Access Key again.`

 #### Step 6: Configure the AWS CLI with New User Credentials
 1. **Open Terminal or Command Prompt:**